houseofaragon/browser-ext-translate/README.md

 # Browser extension to translate text

-This chrome browser extension runs the huggingface Translation pipeline on given text from the page,
+This chrome browser extension runs the huggingface Translation pipeline on given text from the page.
+This is built on top of [huggingface's transformer.js](https://github.com/huggingface/transformers.js/tree/main/examples/extension).
+Thank you for a building a beautiful api.

 ## Getting Started
 1. Install the necessary dependencies:
     ```bash